Nadarsa/Nadarsa/README.md

 :seedling: I am currently learning ML-Engineering

-:computer: I have successfully completed an online course «Data Science Specialization» with Diploma of professional retraining
+:computer: I have successfully complete «Data Science Specialization» with Diploma of professional retraining

 :mortar_board: I am a graduate of the Faculty of Finance and Banking of The Russian Presidential Academy of National Economy and Public Administration (RANEPA), top-10 best universities in Russia